 Do not use your fingers to hold the nail in place, as you can smash your own fingers and still bend the nail.
 Pliers are a more sturdy option and they will not bend the nails.
 You can feel safer about pounding them in, while you are holding them in place.
 It gives you better control for getting it put in straightly.

 They also allow you to have a non-slip grip which is key for those who do not want to drop their nails on the floor.
-You of course, will not be able to use pliers up until a certain point into the hammering.
+You of course, will not be able to use pliers past a certain point into the hammering.

 You can also use your hands to a degree, but that is not the safest route to take, when it comes to hammering something in.
 Pliers or something to clasp then nail with, should always be used.